mahmoudmatar01/SpringFrameworkCore/README.md

 # Core Spring Framework Tutorials

 Welcome to the Spring Framework tutorials repository!
 This series is designed to provide you with a solid foundation in the Spring framework, a versatile and widely used framework for building Java-based enterprise applications.
-Let's dive into the first two tutorials:
+Let's dive into the Spring Framework tutorials:

 ## Table of Contents